 I can’t remember when I started journaling again, but it was around the time I had a bad breakup and was diagnosed with ADHD, at age 31.
 I remember talking with a friend over coffee as I spilled my anxiety and anger about the diagnosis.
 She looked at me like a deer caught in headlights.

 “Oh, I’m sorry, I don’t know much about this,” she said.
 “Maybe you should get a second opinion.”
 She didn’t know what to say, but her answer seemed cold.
 My family was convinced that ADHD was a disorder that medical science had created to make money.
-When my father blamed my ADHD on “too much Diet Coke,” I was furious and turned to my journal.
+When my father blamed my ADHD on “too much Coke Light,” I was furious and turned to my journal.
 “This is ridiculous; people should open their minds,” I wrote.

 The journal as my friend, confidante, and shrink is liberating.
 As I changed jobs, time and again, the journal was always near.
 When I was laid off from a job a number of years ago, the first thing I did was head to a café, where I treated myself to an expensive cupcake and put my sorrows onto the page.
 I wrote the “Why me?” question down.
 There were no answers, but I felt better.